 Prices are up, but your bills don’t have to be.
 Simple habits can stack real savings—the same ones Reddit’s communities practice every day.
 We analyzed threads across r/Frugal to surface the best frugal tips Reddit users actually follow in 2025.
-If you’re new, our frugal living guide walks through the basics step by step.
+If you’re new, our how to live frugally and save money guide walks through the basics step by step.

 Table of Contents